Token: Should primarily be a value, functionally agnostic.

 - Engineer starts building the component in Palette (link to Readme docs),

-publishes the component as "WIP"
+publishes the component as "WIP" with a reference to the issue created by the

 - Designer can start adding content to component, in WIP state.